pjain03/ann-multiclass/README.md

 5. We worked on Backpropagation and grasped the concepts easily.
 However, understanding the math behind it and in turn, translating that into code took us a while.
 At first we did simply adapt [iamtrask](https://github.com/iamtrask)'s code (See Resources section below), but once we grasped the idea behind it things really fell in place!
-> * A diagram explaining our structure:me
+> * A diagram explaining our structure:
 ![Representation](https://github.com/pjain03/ann-multiclass/raw/master/src/representation1.png "Our Representation")

 ### DATASETS: